Chart your course to visit one of the world’s most spectacular coastlines.

 Become a steward of a rising tide.

-At Waterfront Development, we engage with public and private sector companies in projects and transactions that contribute to the development of world-class waterfronts.
 We are committed to best practices in purchasing and in sustainability.
 Our procurement activities comply with the Nova Scotia Sustainable Procurement Policy and we are committed to supporting our environment, economy and society through adherence to this policy wherever possible by: